 If you’re looking for an IT and cybersecurity consulting service in healthcare to help you with your painless digital transformation or to develop a custom software solution, make sure to contact TATEEDA GLOBAL for a free consultation.

 Owing to its convenience, facial recognition became one of the most popular technologies, ensuring authorized access of medical staff members to handheld devices or workstations.

 During the COVID-19 pandemic, it’s critical to implement deep learning facial recognition algorithms to correctly recognize staff members with masks on their faces.
 According to some reports, some companies have already delivered facial recognition of mask-wearing individuals with 99.9% accuracy.

 This may still sound like sci-fi, but nanotech is slowly entering our daily life.
-2021 can bring a bunch of revolutionary tidings in the field of nanomedicine.
+By the end of 2021, fantastic news spread around the globe: scientists have created tiny organic robots (so-called xenobots) that are able to self-replicate.
+So it’s safe to assume that 2022 can bring a bunch of revolutionary tidings in the field of nanomedicine.
 The nanomedicine industry offers enormous potential and welcomes early investors.